ETHZ-INS/scDblFinderPy_paper/README.md

-`monitoring/Snakefile` automates steps 3-5 above for both a CPU and a GPU run (including rerunning Scrublet, Vaeda, and DoubletFinder with their current versions, rather than relying solely on the paper's original results), tracks the resource usage (wall time, memory, CPU load, and — for the GPU run — `nvidia-smi` utilization/memory) of each run, and plots both alongside every other method in a single comparison figure.
+`monitoring/Snakefile` automates steps 3-5 above for both a CPU and a GPU run (including rerunning Scrublet, Vaeda, and DoubletFinder with their current versions, rather than relying solely on the scDblFinder paper's original results), tracks the resource usage (wall time, memory, CPU load, and — for the GPU run — `nvidia-smi` utilization/memory) of each run, and plots both alongside every other method in a single comparison figure.